Rstar284/rpaste/README.md

 ## Roadmap

 - [ ] get postgres working (eclipse here, dont know shit about what that is) (its an DB eclipse smh.)
+- [ ] Get everything from the base64 branch working here.
 ## Contributing

 Contributions are always welcome!